Lipošćak affair: Coup d'état conspiracy allegations

-Svetozar Pribičević led the Croat-Serb Coalition which dominated the National Council.
+Svetozar Pribićević led the Croat-Serb Coalition which dominated the National Council.

-Following repudiation of the Geneva Declaration by the Serbian government and by Pribičević, debate on the type of the future union with Serbia continued among the political parties in the State of Slovenes, Croats and Serbs.
-The Pribičević's HSK was the main proponent of unconditional speedy unification.
+Following repudiation of the Geneva Declaration by the Serbian government and by Pribićević, debate on the type of the future union with Serbia continued among the political parties in the State of Slovenes, Croats and Serbs.
+The Pribićević's HSK was the main proponent of unconditional speedy unification.
 Opposition was not well organised, advocating divergent solutions among the parties or even within them.
 For example the Social Democratic Party of Croatia and Slavonia (SDS) was divided on the matter of monarchy or republic, while the SSP was gradually modifying its positions to resemble more those held by the HSK.
 The opposition coming from the Frankist faction of the Party of Rights and the Stjepan Radić-led Croatian Peoples' Peasant Party (HPSS) was negligible as the two parties had little support.

-Urged by Pribičević to protect against Italian occupation through unification with Serbia, the government of Dalmatia proposed the National Council to go through with the unification within five days on 16 November.
+Urged by Pribićević to protect against Italian occupation through unification with Serbia, the government of Dalmatia proposed the National Council to go through with the unification within five days on 16 November.
 It threatened to adopt such a decision unilaterally if the National Council failed to act.
 Three days later the authorities in Bosnia and Herzegovina accepted the proposal.
 The proposal was put before the National Council on 20 November, but it was postponed until 23 November on request by Radić who claimed that there were other matters awaiting debate predating the proposal of the Dalmatian government.
 On 22 November, one day before the scheduled National Council meeting, uncovering of an alleged conspiracy of former officers of the Austro-Hungarian Army was announced.